 On successful completion of the course students will be able to:

-* Explain why sexuality is an important category of historical analysis.
+1. Explain why sexuality is an important category of historical analysis;

-* Evaluate information, ideas, and arguments including those of diverse cultural assumptions
+3. Evaluate information, ideas and arguments including those of diverse cultural assumptions;

-* Develop advanced research, writing and information literacy skills relevant to history.
+4. Demonstrate advanced research, writing, information literacy and oral communication skills relevant to history.

 The course examines a range of topics in European, Australian and North American history from the ancient world to the present.
 A recurrent theme that will be explored is concepts of "normal" sexuality, and what was considered perverse, deviant and dangerous across time and place.
 Key moments of sexual crisis and scandal that challenged these concepts of "normality" provide the framework for the course.
 Topics include ancient sexualities, the construction of women as witches, sex and venereal disease, sex education, sex, politics and espionage and HIV/AIDS.

 This course replaces HIST3580.
 If you have successfully completed HIST3580 you cannot enrol in this course.

 20 units in History at 1000 level, or 10 units in History and 10 units in English, Gender Studies or Film, Media and Cultural Studies.

 Proposal / Plan: Essay plan (15%)

 Written Assignment: Text analysis (20%)